enrightc/The-Gourmet-Cake-Club/README.md

   - Reviewed CSS properties for the background image.
   - Identified that the "fixed" value in the background property was causing the rendering issue.
   - Removed the "fixed" value, resolving the rendering problem but sacrificing the parallax effect.

-### Known Bugs (unresolved)
+  -

 #### Navigation Bar Overlaps Section Headings

-- Issue: When clicking on a link to jump to a specific section of the page, the fixed navigation bar overlaps the headings of that section, making them partially or entirely hidden from view.
+- Issue: When clicking on a link to jump to a specific section of the page, the fixed navigation bar overlaps the headings of that section, making them entirely hidden from view.
 - Description: The fixed navigation bar does not account for the presence of section headings, causing a visual obstruction when navigating to specific sections.
 This affects the user experience as essential information becomes concealed, impacting the clarity of the content.
 - Expected Behavior: When the user uses a link to navigate to a section of the page the section sub-headings should be visible without any overlap or obstruction from the navigation bar.
 - Steps to Reproduce:
   - Navigate to any page with multiple sections.
   - Click on a link in the fixed navigation bar to jump to a specific section.
 - investigation and Solution:
   - Added padding to the top of the container.
-Now when the user clociks the links the relevant headings are visible.
+Now when the user clicks the links the relevant headings are visible.

-    - - Investigation and Solution:
-  - Padding space was added to thhe top of the crcipe container.
-This created space so that when the "jump to recipe" button is clicked the titles are now visible.
+### Known Bugs (unresolved)

+#### Hover State Reset After Modal Closure

+Issue: After clicking the call-to-action button on the bottom of the landing page that opens a modal and subsequently closing the modal, the button's hover state is not reset immediately.
+Description: The hover state of the button fails to reset after closing the modal, resulting in the button not displaying the expected blue color when hovered over.
+However, clicking elsewhere on the page resolves this issue, and the button regains its proper hover behavior.
+Expected Behavior: The buttons hover state should reset immediately after closing the modal, providing a seamless and expected user experience.
+Steps to Reproduce:
+Click the button to open the modal.
+Close the modal.
+Hover over the button and observe the hover state.
+Note that the hover state may not reset as expected.
+Click elsewhere on the page.
+Hover over the button again, and the hover state should now display correctly.

 # Technology